ryanhill1/Radio-Astronomy/README.md

-# Radio_Astronomy
+# Radio Astronomy
-Radio frequency interference classification via convolutional neural network.
-See PDF for summary.
+The end goal of this project is to better identify fast radio transients in order to discover new pulsars.
+In these programs, I built a neural network to classify different types of radio frequency interference.
+See PDF for summary of progress.